AIF-development-team/adsorption-file-parser/README.rst

 ======================

 A pure python parser to sorption files from various instrumentation manufacturers.
-It comes with minimal dependencies and maximum flexibility.
+It comes with minimal dependencies and maximum flexibility, and attempts to extract as much information as possible from the files, while being unopinionated.

 Currently supports files from: